wing5wong/artisan-whs-static/source/_events/2025-06-17_bookings-open-at-5pm-student-achievement-conferences.md

 ---
-title: Bookings OPENED at 5pm, Student Achievement Conferences
+title: Bookings CLOSE at 5pm, Student Achievement Conferences
-date: 2025-07-15T08:57:00+12:00
+date: 2025-07-22T08:57:00+12:00
 ---
-BOOKINGS are now OPEN  😊
+Bookings CLOSE at 5pm, Tuesday 22 Tuesday

-To book an interview click on the following link:
+To book an interview before then click on the following link:
 👉 <https://www.schoolinterviews.co.nz/>
 ('Event Code' is needed from the Interim Report, which was emailed to you on 14 July)